andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "I don't really care, either works."

-Alexandra vexedly glares at me as someone who's been called "Alex", "Allie", "Alexandria", and any number of creative or otherwise head-scratching names that suggests *no seriously, what do you like to be called?*
+Alexandra vexedly stares at me with a look of someone who's been called "Alex", "Allie", "Alexandria", and any number of creative or otherwise head-scratching names that suggests *no seriously, what do you like to be called?*

 But I really don't have a preference.
 I've been called *much* worse than Andy, I can assure you of that.
 Among my friends back home I'm almost exclusively called "Toys".
-This curious cognomen was a natural evolution of a high school milieu in which we all called each other by our last names.
-Curthoys soon became CarToys, which, in a stroke of ruthless syllabic economy simply became "Toys."
+This curious cognomen arose within a high school milieu in which everyone was referred to by their last name.
+Curthoys soon became CarToys, which, in a display of ruthless syllabic economy simply became "Toys."
 The moniker was passed down like a pair of worn out sneakers to my younger brothers, who are known by my friends as Allie (Alex) Toy, Timmy Toy, & Johnny Toy.
 Naturally, I'm known to all their friends as Andy Toy.

-This did have the concomitant effect that during rehearsals, in an effort to emphasize that the prop guns used during the performance were not real weapons Mark encouraged us to call them "toys" instead of "guns."
+This did have the concomitant effect that during rehearsals, in an effort to emphasize that the prop guns used during the performance were not real weapons, Mark encouraged us to call them "toys" instead of "guns."
 So every time someone referenced the prop guns my head instinctively popped up like a meerkat.